south-bend-code-works/intro-to-web-dev/lessons/module2/random_card.md

 ### HTML

 Okay, now that we have established the basics of our random card selector, let's add a tiny bit of HTML so that we have a place to display the random card we will eventually pick.
 Let's add an `h1` element with the words **And our random card is:**.
-Under that, let's add a `h2` element that has the `id` `display` and the words **No card picked yet** between of the tags.
+Under that, let's add an `h2` element that has the `id` `display` and the words **No card picked yet** between of the tags.
 Lastly, let's include a `button` element with the words **Pick a random card**.
 It should look something like this:

 ![]({{ site.baseurl }}/assets/img/module2/random-1.png)